Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Phase matching

 \section{Phase matching}

-It is clear that the coupling coefficients $f^{(q)}_{mn}$ play a crucial role in the physics of this model, as they affect both the nonlinear Lindblad operators as well as the system Hamiltonian under pump drive.
-The physical considerations that govern the structure of $f^{(q)}_{mn}$ are determined through the three-wave interaction integral \eqref{eq:coupling-fmn}, which in turn is dictated by the cavity mode profiles and the phase matching of the $\chi^{(2)}$ interactions.

-To get intuition for the typical structure of $f^{(q)}_{mn}$, we can consider some physical assumptions for both the cavity modes and the phase-matching conditions.
-We assume the signal modes, pump frequencies, and cavity dispersion are set consistently with the SPOPO model introduced in Sect.~\ref{sec:spopo}.
-Then the coupling coefficients can be summarized using a symmetric matrix $F_{mn} \coloneqq f^{(m+n)}_{mn}$.
-The coefficients of the nonlinear Lindblad operator $\hat L^{(q)}_\text{nl}$ in \eqref{eq:nl-lindblads-spopo} form the $q$th diagonal of $F_{mn}$.
+It is clear that the coupling functions $f_{mn}(\omega)$ play a crucial role in the physics of our model, as they affect the nonlinear Lindblad operators, the squeezing Hamiltonian under active pumping, and the dispersive nonlinear Hamiltonian.
+The physical considerations that govern the structure of $f_{mn}(\omega)$ are determined through the three-wave interaction integral \eqref{eq:coupling-fmn}, which in turn is dictated by the cavity mode profiles and the phase matching of the nonlinear interactions.
+To get intuition for the typical structure of $f_{mn}(\omega)$, we can consider some physical assumptions for both the cavity modes and the phase-matching conditions.
+We assume the signal modes, pump frequencies, and cavity dispersion are set consistently with the SPOPO model introduced in Sec.~\ref{sec:spopo}.

-Let us also consider the special case of a one-dimensional cavity containing a section of nonlinear $\chi^{(2)}$ material, and that the pump and signal modes propagate along the cavity optical axis $z$ with a one-dimensional phase front (i.e., are mostly collimated) in the region where there is material nonlinearity.
+Let us also consider the special case of a one-dimensional cavity containing a section of nonlinear $\chi^{(2)}$ material with length $L$, and assume that the pump and signal modes propagate along the cavity optical axis $z$ with a one-dimensional phase front (i.e., they are mostly collimated) in the region where there is material nonlinearity.
 Then the mode functions can be written as